-To route audio to a track:
+To prepare an audio track for recording:

 - 1 Verify the connections to your instruments.
-Refer to the guide for your audio interface for more information about setting up your studio. - 2 Choose File > New Track, specify 1 Mono Audio Track, and click Create. - 3 In the Mix window, click the Input Selector on the new track.
+Refer to the guide for your audio interface for more information about setting up your studio. - 2 Choose File > New Track, specify 1 Mono Audio Track, and click Create.

+3 In the Mix window, click the Input Selector on the new track.